fmcgeough/brod_mimic/README.md

    that a developer looking at the code could align what is in this library with the`brod` code).

+Developers should not use this library in lieu of `brod`.
+It's not nearly production ready and the `brod` library has been used for years by all sorts of companies.
+This project is meant to be educational.

+## License/Notice

 The `brod` library has an Apache 2.0 license.
 The same license is set for this repo.

-## Notice

 The `brod` library includes the following notice:

 ```
 Kafka client library in Erlang